 12th Grade: Credo: Senior Religion Seminar

-The community gathers for worship in recognition of God‘s presence in our lives.
-Students are required to attend Chapel and to participate respectfully in accordance with their family’s spiritual tradition.
+Weekly chapel recognizes God‘s presence in our lives.
+Students are required to attend Chapel and to participate respectfully according to their family’s spiritual tradition.
 The Chapel program is led by Reverend Takako Terino, who calls on faculty, staff, and community speakers to contribute.
 Students are not required to attend church services outside of chapel time.
 However, everyone is encouraged to participate in services for their own faith tradition to extend their spiritual growth as explored at Menaul School.

 Mission Week in the spring is a time when each Upper School class participates in a community service project.
 During Mission Week, Menaul School students serve our greater community.
 Younger students serve our local and regional communities, while older students have the privilege of traveling to other states and to serve.